 Yes – Children will be exposed to songs and books that incorporate rhyme and the exposure to such books and songs will likely focus them on the semantics (or meaning) and the sound structure of words.

 For further information:

-- Phillips, B. M., Clancy-Menchetti, J. & Lonigan, C. J. (2008) “Successful Phonological Awareness Instruction with Pre-School Children.”
+- Phillips, B. M., Clancy-Menchetti, J. & Lonigan, C. J. (2008) Successful Phonological Awareness Instruction with Pre-School Children.
 Topics in Early Childhood Special Education, 28(1), 3-17.
-This can be sourced from the PLD literature list: http://www.pld-literacy.org/References-and-Useful-Links.html
+This can be sourced from the PLD literature list: https://pld-literacy.org/about/references-and-useful-links/

 - The Pre-Primary (or Foundation) seminar explores 5 and 6 year old pre and early literacy as well as oral language and motor skill development.
-View the seminar details.